Days of Wine and Roses (film): Plot

-San Francisco public relations executive Joe Clay (Jack Lemmon) meets secretary Kirsten Arnesen (Lee Remick).
-Considering her to be brash and disrespectful at first, he eventually begins dating her.
+San Francisco public relations executive Joe Clay meets secretary Kirsten Arnesen.
+At first, he mistakes her for a call girl, but then when he learns she is a client's secretary, he tries to apologize and court her but she brushes him off.
+Eventually she warms to him and they begin dating.
 Kirsten is a teetotaler until Joe introduces her to social drinking.
-She is reluctant at first, but after her first few Brandy Alexanders, she admits that having a drink makes her “feel good."
-Despite the misgivings of Kirsten's father (Charles Bickford), who runs a San Mateo landscaping business, they marry and have a daughter, Debbie.
+She is initially reluctant, but after her first few Brandy Alexanders, she admits that having a drink makes her "feel good."
+Despite the misgivings of Kirsten's father, who runs a San Mateo plant nursery and landscaping business, they marry and have a daughter, Debbie.

 Joe and Kirsten slowly go from the "two-martini lunch" to full-blown alcoholism.
 Joe is demoted due to poor performance, and is sent out of town to work on a minor account.
-Kirsten is alone all day, and finds drinking the best way to pass the time.
+Kirsten is alone with their daughter all day and finds drinking the best way to pass the time.
 While drunk one afternoon, she causes a fire in their apartment that almost kills her and Debbie.
 Eventually, Joe is fired, and he spends the next several years going from job to job.

-One day, Joe sees his reflection in a bar window, and realizes in horror that he hardly knows his own face.
-He tells Kirsten that they must stop drinking, and she reluctantly agrees.
+One day, Joe sees his reflection in a bar window and realizes in horror that he hardly knows his own face.
+He tells Kirsten that they must stop drinking, and while not keen on the idea, she agrees.
 Seeking escape from their addiction, Joe and Kirsten work together in Arnesen's business and stay sober for two months.
-But the urge is too strong, and after a late-night drinking binge, Joe destroys his father-in-law's greenhouse while looking for a stashed liquor bottle.
+But the urge is too strong, and during a late-night drinking binge, Joe destroys his father-in-law's greenhouse while looking for a stashed liquor bottle.

 Joe is committed to a sanitarium, where he suffers from delirium tremens while confined in a straitjacket.
-After his release, Joe finally gets sober for a while with the help of Alcoholics Anonymous, a dedicated sponsor named Jim Hungerford (Jack Klugman), and regular AA meetings.
-He explains to Joe how alcoholics often demonstrate obsessive behavior, pointing out that Kirsten's previous passion for chocolate may have been the first sign of an addictive personality.
-Jim advises Joe that most drinkers hate to drink alone or in the company of sober people.
+After his release, Joe finally gets sober with the help of Alcoholics Anonymous, a dedicated sponsor named Jim Hungerford, and regular AA meetings.
+Jim explains to Joe how alcoholics often demonstrate obsessive behavior, pointing out that Kirsten's previous passion for chocolate may have been the first sign of an addictive personality.
+He advises Joe that most drinkers hate to drink alone or in the company of sober people.